 Today, like never before in our history, technology is a blessing for individuals with special needs.
 From tablets to smartphones, from apps to DVDs, there is no shortage of tools to help your child in his daily and academic success.
 As helpful it they can be, technology does come with some drawbacks for a disabled child.
 So, before you begin downloading all of the free apps you find pinned on Pinterest, get educated first.

-Why technology may be a challenge for some children with special needs
+Why technology may be a challenge for neurodiverse and disabled children

 - Children with cognitive delays need additional assistance in understanding the functionality of technology.

 - Some children may become fixated with technology, making separating the child from technology a challenge within the family.